Azure/ms-rest-js/README.md

 Runtime for isomorphic javascript libraries (that work in the browser and node.js environment) generated via [Autorest](https://github.com/Azure/Autorest).

+> [!CAUTION]
+> This repository is not maintained.
+You should not be using its packages.

 ## Requirements
 - Node.js version > 6.x
 - `npm install -g typescript`